addapptables/ng-template/README.md

 Addapptables uses ngx-translate module and supports multiple languages and translations.

 Usage
 In order to use the translations, create your translation file within the module you want to use the translations.
-For example, for the menu app, create assets/i18n/en.json file.
+For example, for the english tanslation, create assets/i18n/en.json file.

 ### Components
 Addapptables has created several components for the use of the community.
 You can see these components with the following links